llm-bible/llm-bible.github.io/_publications/yoshimaru2023asynchronous.markdown

 bibkey: yoshimaru2023asynchronous
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2312.13925"}
-tags: ['Agentic', 'Efficiency And Optimization', 'Reinforcement Learning', 'Tools', 'Uncategorized']
+tags: ['Agentic', 'Efficiency And Optimization', 'Reinforcement Learning', 'Tools']
 ---
 We have reached a practical and realistic phase in human-support dialogue agents by developing a large language model (LLM).
 However, when requiring